 The weight limit for this ride is 14 st/198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation on day 1 is at a comfortable guesthouse with double and twin rooms.
-All rooms have an en-suite with shower, toilet and sink; towels are provided.
+All rooms have towels provided.
+Bathrooms are either en-suite or shared depending on availability.
 The rooms also come with a TV, complimentary tea and coffee, kettle and hair dryer.
 The guesthouse benefits from beautiful views over the Coniston Fells.
 If completing the 3-day trail accommodation on Day 2 is at a family-owned country inn.
 All rooms are clean and comfortable with en-suite and include complimentary tea and coffee.

 Meals along the trail are in traditional Lakeland pubs using good quality ingredients.
 Riders will be able to pick from a varied menu, generally using locally-sourced products such as local meat and fresh fish and game.